sandboxie-plus/sandboxie-docs/Content/StartCommandLine.md

 * * *
 ### Start Programs

 This is the default behavior.
-By specifying a full or partial path to a program executable file, Sandboxie Start will launch that program under the supervision of Sandboxie:
+By specifying a full or partial path to a program's executable file, Sandboxie Start will launch that program under the supervision of Sandboxie:
 ```
   "C:\Program Files\Sandboxie\Start.exe"  c:\windows\system32\notepad.exe
   "C:\Program Files\Sandboxie\Start.exe"  notepad.exe